Bile Duct Cancer: Introduction

-Cancer is when cells in the body change and grow out of control.
-To help understand what happens when you have cancer, look at how your body works normally.
+Cancer starts when cells in the body change (mutate) and grow out of control.
+To help understand what happens when you have cancer, it helps to look at how your body normally works.
 Your body is made up of tiny building blocks called cells.
-Normal cells grow when your body needs them, and die when your body does not need them any longer.
+Normal cells grow when your body needs them, and die when your body doesn't need them any longer.

 Cancer is made up of abnormal cells that grow even though your body doesn’t need them.
 In most cancers, the abnormal cells grow to form a lump or mass called a tumor.
 If cancer cells are in the body long enough, they can grow into (invade) nearby areas.
 They can even spread to other parts of the body (metastasize).

 What are bile ducts?

 The bile ducts are thin tubes that go from the liver and gallbladder to the small intestine.
 The ducts carry bile.
-Bile is a fluid made in the liver that breaks down fats during digestion.
-When the liver secretes bile, it is then stored by the gallbladder.
-During meals, the gallbladder releases bile into the common bile duct to help with the digestion of food in the intestines.
-Two areas of the bile duct system are involved in this process:
+Bile is a fluid made in the liver.
+It breaks down fats during digestion.
+The liver makes bile.
+Its stored in the gallbladder.
+During meals, the gallbladder sends bile through the common bile duct into the intestines to help with the digestion of food.
+There are 2 parts of the bile duct system that make this happen:

 Intrahepatic bile ducts.
-This is part of the bile duct system inside the liver.
+This part of the bile duct system is inside the liver.
 It’s a network of many small tubes inside the liver that collect bile from liver cells.
-These join into right and left larger hepatic ducts that then exit the liver and join the common bile duct.
+These ducts join into 2 (right and left) large hepatic ducts that exit the liver and join to become the common hepatic duct.

 Extrahepatic bile ducts.
 These are the parts of the bile duct system that are outside the liver.
-After exiting the liver, the right and left hepatic ducts join together in an area called the hilum to form the common hepatic duct.
-The duct draining the gallbladder--called the cystic duct--then merges with the common hepatic duct to form the common bile duct.
-The common bile duct then empties into the first part of the small intestine.
+After coming out of the liver, the right and left hepatic ducts join together in an area called the hilum to form the common hepatic duct.
+The cystic duct draining the gallbladder merges with the common hepatic duct to form the common bile duct.
+The common bile duct connects to the first part of the small intestine.